Why use a content strategy

-A content strategy is a critical step at the beginning of any new project that involves content.
-It happens before the content is created.
-You can use a content strategy for:
+A content strategy is a critical step at the start of any new project that involves content.
+It happens before the content is created and continues when the content is live.

 - new services

 - new websites

 - Machinery of Government changes

 Practical guidance, tools and templates to help you put your content strategy together.
 You can work through the phases below to build your strategy, or as you need.